+Abstract.
 Modern worms can spread so quickly that any countermeasure based on human reaction might not be fast enough.
-Recent research has focused on devising algorithms to automatically produce signature for polymorphic worms, required by Intrusion Detection Systems.
-However, polymorphic worms are more complex than non-mutating ones as they also require the identification of mutated instances.
-To this end, we propose LISABETH, our improved version of Hamsa, an automated content-based signature generation system for polymorphic worms that uses invariant bytes analysis of network traffic content.
+Recent research has focused on devising algorithms to produce automatically the polymorphic worms signatures required by Intrusion Detection Systems.
+However, polymorphic worms are more complex since they require also the identification of mutated instances.
+In this paper we propose LIS-ABETH, a network-based automated signatures generation system for polymorphic worms that uses invariant bytes analysis of traffic content, as originally proposed in Polygraph [11] and refined by Hamsa [28].
 We show an unknown attack to Hamsa's signature generator that is contrasted by LISABETH.
-Moreover, we show that our approach is able to generally improve the resilience to poisoning attacks as supported by our experiments with synthetic polymorphic worms.
+We claim that our approach is able to improve the resilience to poisoning attacks as supported by our experiments with synthetic polymorphic worms.